Alabama map turtle: Ecology and behavior

 Water temperature, certain river characteristics such as prey items, variations of the species in different drainages, along with any known disease or parasite problems, is vital information to provide ideal habitat for the Alabama map turtle.
 Seasonal activity is determined mainly by water temperature.
-In one location, temperatures below 19 °C resulted in severe decline in feeding and activity, complete hibernation of the population did not occur, and no significant interspecific competition with other turtle species occurred.
-They are mainly in large coastal plains streams with large mollusks populations.
+In one location, temperatures below 19 °C (66 °F) resulted in severe decline in feeding and activity, complete hibernation of the population did not occur, and no significant interspecific competition with other turtle species occurred.
+G. pulchra is found mainly in large coastal plains streams with large mollusks populations.
 Four geographical variants include one in the Pearl River drainage, a second in the Pascagoula drainage, a third in the Mobile Bay drainage, and a fourth in the Escambia and Yellow River drainages.
 No deleterious parasitism was found, but a single ectoparasite (Placobdella sp.) (leech) was on turtles during spring.
 The most common intestinal parasite was an acanthocephalan (Neoechinorhynchu), but was found in less than 25% of adult population.
 One adult female possessed a fluke (Telorchis sp.) in its small intestine.
 A sporozoan (Myxidium chelonarum) was noted in the bile duct and gall bladder of the Alabama map turtle.

 Habitat

-Alabama map turtles are endemic to the major drainage systems entering the Gulf of Mexico and have some other interesting habitat qualities.
-They range from the Pearl River in Mississippi and Louisiana eastward to the Yellow River in Florida and Alabama.
+The Alabama map turtle is endemic to the major drainage systems entering the Gulf of Mexico and has some interesting habitat qualities.
+The species ranges from the Pearl River in Mississippi and Louisiana eastward to the Yellow River in Florida and Alabama.
 Juveniles and males like shallow water with basking logs, while females prefer deeper water.
 Females also prefer a unique coarseness to their sandbar.
 Tinkle noticed the relationship of the abundance and distribution of this species to the fall line.
 Managers can provide optimal habitat for juveniles, adult males, and adult females by providing the necessary structure within the river system.